Hash-Studios/Prism/README.md

 - `permission_handler: ^5.0.1+1` for handling required device permissions
 - `flare_splash_screen: ^3.0.1` for the animated splash screen
 - `flutter_svg: 0.17.4` for svg assets
+- `sliding_up_panel: ^1.0.2` for sliding info panel
+- `firebase_analytics: ^5.0.16` for analytics
+- `firebase_messaging: ^6.0.16` for notifications
+- `in_app_purchase: ^0.3.4+1` for in-app purchases

 More details about these can be found in the [`pubspec.yaml`](https://github.com/Hash-Studios/Prism/tree/master/pubspec.yaml) file.

 ## Usage

-The application files for Android devices can be found on [Play Store](https://play.google.com/store/apps/details?id=com.hash.prism).
+The application files for Android devices can be found on [Google Play Store](https://play.google.com/store/apps/details?id=com.hash.prism).

 More information about the releases can be found in the [Release](https://github.com/Hash-Studios/Prism/releases) tab.

-## Development
+## Contributing

-Start by forking the repository, and then run `flutter pub get` in the local repository.
-Then you need to create a Firebase project and add the `google-services.json` file to this app.

-You are now ready to modify, fix, update, or remove any feature in the app.
-If you want, you can create pull requests, we will be happy to welcome them.
->Note: This project requires Flutter Framework to be installed on your machine.
+First off, thank you for considering contributing to Prism.
+It's people like you that make Prism such a great app.

+To start your lovely journey with Prism, first read the [`contributing guidelines`](https://github.com/Hash-Studios/Prism/tree/master/CONTRIBUTING.md) and then fork the repo to start contributing!

 ## License